 How accurate is the official range of electric cars?

-Range is a key consideration when buying an electric car.
+Range is one of the major considerations when buying an electric car.
 Knowing how far you can drive on a full charge may ease any lingering ‘range anxiety’ you have.

 All new electric cars have an official range in miles that is quoted by the manufacturer.
-This is the figure that, with careful driving, you should expect to achieve.
-However, there are a number of factors that can eat away at those quoted miles.
+This is the figure that, with careful driving, you can expect to achieve.
+However, there are a number of factors that can eat away at the quoted mileage figure.

-Before we explore the many variables, it’s worth a brief look at how the range of electric cars is calculated.
+Before we explore the many variables that determine an electric car’s range, it’s worth a brief look at how this figure is calculated.

 WLTP